 Not when you consider the stakes involved.
 More than two billion internet users are expected to make their purchase online by 2021.
 This huge figure includes both products and services.

 Looking at numbers alone, there is a large audience online that your small business can tap into.
 With the right digital advertising strategy in place, your business can really see an increase in results, whether that’s brand awareness, sales, conversion rate, new leads or something else.

 We’re about to discuss some of the different digital advertising campaigns you can have, but the overarching key-point is here is that you want your online marketing campaign to align with your goals.
-For example, we wouldn’t recommend investing all of your ad budget into a campaign that grows your followers, if your biggest and most immediate goal is online sales.
+For example, we wouldn’t recommend investing all of your ad budgets into a campaign that grows your followers, if your biggest and most immediate goal is online sales.